digidemlab/digidemlab.github.io/en/about.md

 ---
 title: We are Digidem Lab
-description: Digidem Lab works for the deepening and expansion of participatory democracy at all levels of society.
+description:  Digidem Lab is an independent democracy lab that supports neighbourhoods, municipalities and public institutions in conducting effective and inclusive citizen dialogues.
 ref: about
 image: "/uploads/medialab.jpg"
-ingress-text: Digidem Lab works for the deepening and expansion of participatory democracy at all levels of society.
+ingress-text: Digidem Lab is an independent democracy lab that supports neighbourhoods, municipalities and public institutions in conducting effective and inclusive citizen dialogues.
 ---

-We are a worker-owned cooperative that designs and develops methods for political and democratic innovation.
-We are passionate about participatory democracy and support practices that empower people to influence the decisions that affect their lives.
+We study, test and offer internationally proven digital tools and methods for civic participation and create citizen-centred processes to reach underrepresented groups.

 ## Our values
 ### Participation